e-ago/bitcracker/README.md

 ## Recovery Password Attack

 During the encryption of a memory device, (regardless the authentication method) BitLocker asks the user to store somewhere a Recovery Password that can be used to restore the access to the encrypted memory unit in the event that she/he can't unlock the drive normally.
-Thus the Recovery Password is a common factor for all the authentication methods and it consists of a 48-digit key like this:
+Thus the Recovery Password is a kind of *passe-partout* for all the authentication methods and it consists of a 48-digit key like this:

 > 236808-089419-192665-495704-618299-073414-538373-542366